Woman uses tape to make boundaries on a carpet as a man carries moving boxes into the room

 Credit cards let you earn rewards

-Credit usage is reported to credit bureaus once a month, which means that several months of responsible credit card usage can help you establish credit history.
+Your lender reports your credit utilization once a month to the credit bureaus.
+You’ll need several months of responsible credit card usage to establish a credit history.
 Credit of all forms can not only help you build good financial habits for the future, but a solid credit history can be an important tool to help you accomplish whatever goals you may have.

 Was this article helpful?